retro16/acsi2stm/README.md

 You just need a USB-UART adapter to flash the firmware and it's ready to go.
 See [compact_pcb_manual.md](doc/compact_pcb_manual.md).

-**WARNING**, the pinout has changed for version 3.xx and above.
-If you built or bought a unit for older 1.xx, you need to make changes.
-If you have a 2.xx unit, use the "legacy" firmware image or make hardware changes.
+**WARNING**, if you built or bought a unit for older 1.xx, you need to make changes.
 See the last section of [hardware.md](doc/hardware.md) for more information.

 Documentation